Immexxx/YOLO_tensorflow/README.md

 2016/02/16 : Added YOLO_tiny, Fixed bug that ignores one of the boxes in grid when both boxes detected valid objects

 2016/08/26 : Uploaded weight file converter! (darknet weight -> tensorflow ckpt)

+KAR: NOTES:

+To install OpenCV:

+That package is available from the Universe repository, if apt can't find it this probably means you are missing that repo in your sources.

+vim  /etc/apt/sources.list

+And make sure it includes these lines

+deb http://de.archive.ubuntu.com/ubuntu precise main restricted universe
+deb-src http://de.archive.ubuntu.com/ubuntu precise restricted main multiverse universe

+deb http://de.archive.ubuntu.com/ubuntu precise-updates main restricted universe
+deb-src http://de.archive.ubuntu.com/ubuntu precise-updates restricted main multiverse universe

+After adding these lines run apt-get update and try to install the package again.
+This will install libopencv-dev